SBA Economic Injury Disaster Loan and Emergency Grant

 - You can visit an SBA resource partner who can help guide you through the loan application process.
 You can find your nearest Small Business Development Center (SBDC) or Women’s Business Center here.

-The law provides that applicants can request up to $10,000; however, it seems that the SBA may scale the advance based on the number of employees an applicant has.
+The law provides that applicants can request up to $10,000 for the advance and $2 million for the loan; however, it seems that the SBA may scale the advance based on the number of employees an applicant has.
 Based on reports, the SBA may provide $1,000 per employee for up to ten employees.
-However, SBA has not provided public guidance on how it will determine the amount of the advance.
-Please check back for updates.
+There have also been reports that the SBA has also lowered the maximum loan size to $150,000.
+However, SBA has not provided public guidance on how it will determine the amount of the advance or loan.
+Please check the Small Business Administration website for updates.

 Can I apply for other SBA loan programs?